aabhachaudhari/smart-healthcare-expense-disease-prediction-system_ml/README.md

 1. Clone the repository
 2. Install dependencies
    `pip install -r requirements.txt`
-3. Open and run the notebook cells sequentially
+3. Open the Jupyter notebook and run all cells sequentially